petrus-v/odoo9_docker_sample/README.rst

     To configure DATABASE access edit ``buildout.docker.cfg`` file before building the image!!! or mount the ``etc/`` directory with the odoo.cfg file

+If you want to go in deep using docker and anybox.recipe.odoo you should take in consideration `voodoo <https://github.com/akretion/voodoo>`_ project, it's a tool from akretion which combine docker compose and buildout (which I've personally never used!)